 - Thoughts of death or suicide

 Not all children have all of these symptoms.
 In fact, most will display different symptoms at different times and in different settings.
 Although some children may continue to function reasonably well, most kids with significant depression will suffer a noticeable change in social activities, loss of interest in school and poor academic performance, or a change in appearance.
-Children may also begin using drugs or alcohol, especially if they are over the age of 12.
+Children may also begin using drugs or alcohol, especially if they are over age 12.

-Although relatively rare in youths under 12, young children do attempt suicide -- and may do so impulsively when they are upset or angry.
+Although relatively rare in youths under age 12, young children do attempt suicide -- and may do so impulsively when they are upset or angry.

 Suicide is a serious problem within the teenage population.
 Adolescent suicide is a leading cause of death among youth and young adults in the U.S. It is estimated that 500,000 teens attempt suicide every year with 5,000 completing the act.
 These are epidemic proportions.

 Children with a family history of violence, alcohol abuse, or physical or sexual abuse are at greater risk for suicide, as are those with depressive symptoms.